George IX of Kartli

+Biography

-The second son of the Georgian king Constantine II, he succeeded on the abdication of his elder brother, David X, in 1525.
+The second son of the Georgian king Constantine II and his wife, Queen Tamar, he succeeded on the abdication of his elder brother, David X, in 1525.
 The relations of the king with other members of the royal family were strained.
 That may have forced George to withdraw to a monastery under the name of Gerasime, leaving the throne to his energetic nephew, Luarsab I. The sources are confused about when exactly George IX abdicated, some claiming it occurred in 1527 (more accepted date) while others placing the event around 1534.

+Death

+Deposed King, George IX of Kartli, died in 1539.